fzi-forschungszentrum-informatik/Lanelet2/lanelet2_io/README.md

 ## Projections
 Most IO modules require a projection from WGS84 (lat/lon) to a local metric coordinate system.
-To make sure the loaded map is correct in itself it is **very important** to chose the correct origin and the correct projector.
+To make sure the loaded map is correct in itself it is **very important** to choose the correct origin and the correct projector.

 The origin should be as close to where the map is as possible.